-San Diego Pride has specially trained individuals to assist people with disabilities while they are attending the Music Festival.
-These individuals can be easily identified by their blue shirts and approached throughout the Music Festival grounds.
+San Diego Pride has trained individuals to assist people with disabilities attending the Music Festival.
+These individuals can be easily identified by their blue accessibility shirts and approached throughout the Music Festival grounds.

-Our companions are not able to assist with bodily functions such as eating or toileting, handle money unless a third party is present and observing, dispense medication, or physically move an individual via lifting or carrying.
+Our companions are not able to assist with bodily functions such as eating or toileting, handling money unless a third party is present and observing, dispense medication or physically move an individual via lifting or carrying.
 Should you need such assistance or feel more comfortable with a familiar person, you may bring a person of your choosing to the Music Festival free of charge.

-At the Ticket Booth or Gate, you may be asked to provide proof of disability.
+At the Festival entrance you may be asked to provide proof of disability.
 Please have an item from the following list with you.

 If you have further questions, email us at [email protected].